finbourne/workflow-sdk-java/sdk/docs/WorkersApi.md

 > Worker createWorker(createWorkerRequest)

-[EXPERIMENTAL] CreateWorker: Create a new Worker
+CreateWorker: Create a new Worker

 If the Worker already exists a failure will be returned